vituum/docs/docs/guide/email-templates.md

 # Email Templates

-To start writing email templates in Vite, you should start by adding following plugins in your `vite.config.js`, for templates in this example we use [PostHTML](/plugins/posthtml), but you can use any [Template Engine](/guide/template-engines) you want.
+To write email templates in Vite, you should start by adding following plugins in your `vite.config.js`, for templates in this example we use [PostHTML](/plugins/posthtml), but you can use any [Template Engine](/guide/template-engines) you want.

 ```javascript
 import vituum from 'vituum'